 Did we miss something?
 Add your feedback in the comments or e-mail us!

 Last update: 13 jan 2020

 Are Electric Skateboards Legal?

+Yes.
 In Spain it’s regulated with basic rules done per city.
 Cities like Barcelona have fully embraced electric skateboards and electric scooters.

 (thank you Samux)

+Yes.
 Bonjorno, Italy legalised electric skateboards.
 Every city can make their own rules.
 Allowed to circulate in urban areas, prior municipal deliberation, in pedestrian areas, on footpaths and cycle paths, in cycle lanes and reserved lanes, in zones and on roads with a speed limit of 30 km/.

-Australia, Queensland For the Australian Road Rules, a person in or on a wheeled recreational device or wheeled toy is a pedestrian, not a rider (as in cyclist) and not a vehicle.
+Yes.
+For the Australian Road Rules, a person in or on a wheeled recreational device or wheeled toy is a pedestrian, not a rider (as in cyclist) and not a vehicle.
 A recent change in the law allows for ‘personal mobility vehicles’ to be used in Public Spaces and Road related areas.
 More generally you have to be over 16, wearing a helmet and many rules which apply to cars like not being drunk or using a mobile phone plus you’ll need some lights on while travelling at night.

 Yes.
 Introduced e-skate laws allowing them to be used on footpaths up to 15km/h and 25km/h on cycle paths but still technically illegal on the roads.